lassade/c2z/README.md

 ## Todo

+- more operators
 - use `getPtr` in `json.Value`
+- static methods inside classes
 - auto resolve naming conflics by adding a counter at the end of the function name
 - handle typedefs of named structs
 - constexpr
-- parse fn ptr function pointers should be decorated with `callconv(.C)`
 - write opaques if they didn't get defined at the end of the file
-- static methods inside classes
 - use `@compileError` for objects that couldn't be transpiled
 - write layout tests